Skurks/Skurks/README.md

 * Please DO share an agenda & any background reading/context with the invite.
 If there's no agenda, I'll decline.
 * I do my best to NOT ping/message folks over the weekend unless they've reached out first.

-## My Current OKRs (as of July 2024)
+## My Current OKRs (as of December 2024)

 Objective | Timeline | Key-Result
 ----- | ----- | -----
-Grow ReviewTrackers Products Internationally | 2024 (Professional) | :hammer_and_wrench: Drive > $1.5M in EMEA/APAC by 12.30.2024
+Decide the next adventure | 2025 (Professional) | :hammer_and_wrench: Figure out what I want to be when I grow up.
+Invest in Real Estate | 2025 (Professional) | :hammer_and_wrench: Complete rennovation of Colorado Airbnb & get 100 nights of rentals.
-Be a great human to others | 2024 (Personal) | :hammer_and_wrench: Pay it forward 2x a week, write 2 hand-written notes of gratitude/week
+Be a great human to others | 2025 (Personal) | :hammer_and_wrench: Pay it forward 2x a week, write 2 hand-written notes of gratitude/week.
-Be a physically/mentally healthier me | 2024 (Personal) | :hammer_and_wrench: Meditate & sweat 5x a week.
-Add 10 MPH to golf swing
+Be a physically/mentally healthier me | 2025 (Personal) | :hammer_and_wrench: Sweat 7x a week.
+Add 10 MPH to golf swing.
+Weight stays < 175.
-Be a physically/mentally healthier me | 2024 (Personal) | :hammer_and_wrench: Do 2x/week 'for-yourself' activity of > 3 hrs.
 Be a great Dad, Friend, Uncle, Son | Forever | :hammer_and_wrench: 1x a week Dad/Ders adventure.
-Call Mom/Dad 5x a week, see them 2x a month
+Call Mom/Dad 5x a week, see them 2x a month.
-Be an exceptional Son to my Parents | 2024 (Personal) | :hammer_and_wrench: Simplify Mom/Dad's financial life via automation.
-Finalize by 9.30.2024
-Play more competitive golf | 2024 (Personal) | :hammer_and_wrench:  Qualify for a USGA/CDGA championship
+Play competitive golf | 2025 (Personal) | :hammer_and_wrench:  Qualify for a USGA/CDGA championship.
+Win OFCC Club Championship.
-Never stop growing professionally | 2 Years | :hammer_and_wrench: CEO/COO/CPO/GM role
+Never stop learning | Forever | :hammer_and_wrench: Re-learn piano, experiment with mosaics, do a tile-work job.

 ## My expectations of folks who report to me
 * Please setup a healthly system of push/pull of sharing information (over-communicate).
 I can always handle bad news, but I HATE surprises.